sileshn/Ryzentosh/README.md

 ## Important information
 * This EFI supports only MacOS versions catalina(10.15) and higher.
 Your system will not boot if you use this on Mojave and High Sierra.
 As a result, there will be only 3 core count patches in this EFI instead of the usual 4.
-* Incremental OTA updates starting from Ventura may fail and force you to download the full installer.
-This is probably due to BluetoolFixup kext.
-If you use BluetoolFixup in your setup like i do, you can overcome this issue by disabling the kext in your config.plist prior to running your updates and enable them back post updation.
+* Incremental OTA updates from Ventura to Tahoe may fail and force you to download the full installer if you use `BluetoolFixup` kext in your setup.
+You can overcome this issue by disabling the kext in your config.plist prior to running your updates.
 * Universal patches introduced [here](https://github.com/sileshn/Ryzentosh/commit/adcb87fa003a0e77afaded014984a00ecb07b775) and updates for Ventura 13.3+ introduced [here](https://github.com/sileshn/Ryzentosh/commit/00aab441a0a8a0fbcc9532c7beb51bbec24d85cb) requires you to change the core count of your processor.
 More information can be found [here](https://github.com/AMD-OSX/AMD_Vanilla#read-me-first).
+* `Securebootmodel` should be set to `Disabled` for `Sonoma >= 14.4, Sequoia & Tahoe` installs.
+* You will need to use [Helliport app](https://github.com/diepeterpan/HeliPort/releases/tag/v1.5.0) for wifi in Sequoia & Tahoe.
+* `WhateverGreen` kext should be disabled during the Tahoe installation process. `AppleALC` doesn't work on Tahoe.
 * Press spacebar to view additional options in the OC bootscreen.
-* `Securebootmodel` should be set to `Disabled` for `Sonoma >= 14.4 & Sequoia` installs.
-You can change it back after the update.
-* You will need to use [Helliport app](https://github.com/diepeterpan/HeliPort/releases/tag/v1.5.0) for wifi in Sequoia & Tahoe.
-* AppleALC doesn't work on Tahoe.
-* The Intel bluetooth and whatevergreen kext's have be disabled during the Tahoe installation process.
-They can be enabled after installation.

 ## Specification